Around the Gysin triangle I: Gysin morphism

-\begin{paragr} We first recall the abstract definition of duality in monoidal ca\-tegories.
+\begin{paragr} We first recall the abstract definition of duality in monoidal categories.
 Let $\C$ be a symmetric monoidal category with product $\otimes$ and unit $\unit$.
-An object $X$ of $\C$ is said to have a \emph{(strong) dual} if there exists an object $\dual{X}$ of $\C$ and two maps
+An object $X$ of $\C$ is said to be \emph{strongly dualizable} if there exists an object $\dual{X}$ of $\C$ and two maps

 such that the following diagrams commute: